postgres/postgres/contrib/pg_tde/documentation/docs/setup.md

 # Set up `pg_tde`

-The steps below describe the global key provider configuration.
-This means that the entire PostgreSQL cluster is encrypted using the same global encryption keys.
+The steps below describe the default key configuration.
+This means that the entire PostgreSQL cluster is encrypted using the same global encryption key.
 For how to configure multi-tenancy, see the [Set up multi-tenancy](multi-tenant-setup.md) guidelines.

 --8<-- "kms-considerations.md"